tikene/video-caption-and-translate/README.md

 ## ⚠️ Important Notes

 - Ensure you have a valid OpenAI API key with sufficient credits.
-- The script uses the GPT-4 model for translation, which may incur costs on your OpenAI account (approximately 2-3 cents for a two-minute video).
+- The script uses the GPT-4o model for translation, which may incur costs on your OpenAI account (approximately 1-3 cents for a two-minute video).
 - Large videos may not work and/or significantly increase costs.
-Testing has been limited to videos up to 5 minutes in length.
+Testing has been limited to short videos (up to 5 minutes in length).